Khursheed Kamal Aziz: Early life and career

-Khursheed Kamal Aziz was born on 11 December 1927 to Abdul Aziz, a barrister and a historian in his own right.
+Khursheed Kamal Aziz was born on 11 December 1927 to Abdul Aziz, a barrister and historian.
+He belonged to the Kakazai tribe.
 He was born in a town called Ballamabad, Chiniot, Punjab, British India.
 He received his early education from M.B.
 High School in Batala, Punjab and then went to first Forman Christian College and finally to Government College Lahore for further studies where one of his professors was the famed Patras Bokhari.
 Later he completed his studies at Victoria University in Manchester, UK.

 Aziz taught at various reputed institutions such as the University of Cambridge and University of Oxford, UK, and at universities in Heidelberg, Germany as well as in Khartoum, Sudan and the Punjab University in Lahore, Pakistan.

 He also delivered occasional lectures at universities in Pakistan: Karachi, Peshawar, Islamabad; Bangladesh: Dacca; United Kingdom: Hull, New Castle upon Tyne and Oxford; Switzerland: Geneva and Bergen.

 He worked briefly, in the early 1970s, as an advisor to Zulfikar Ali Bhutto and was the chairman of the 'National Commission on Historical and Cultural Research' but he later fell out with Zulfiqar Ali Bhutto and his regime and left that position.
 Some years later, he returned his "Sitara-i-Imtiaz" Award awarded by the President of Pakistan in protest of his treatment by the Martial Law authorities after General Zia-ul-Haq took over power in 1977 and was forced to leave the country.
 He lived many years abroad as an exile and taught at many universities abroad.
 He began to collect his research material for his many famous books while he was teaching in Germany.
 His research material was enriched by the experiences he had while living in many different countries abroad.